lgarron/printable-shell-command/README.md

 # `printable-shell-command`

-A helper class to construct shell command in a way that allows printing them.
+A helper class to construct shell commands in a way that allows printing them.

 The goal is to make it easy to print commands that are bring run by a program, in a way that makes it easy and safe for a user to copy-and-paste.